 Because entry into pre-professional health programs is highly competitive, students are encouraged to meet with the appropriate JMU pre-professional health coordinator regularly to make sure they fulfill course requirements in a timely manner.

 Professional Health School Entrance Exams

 If students are interested in entering a pre-professional health program immediately following graduation from JMU, they must prepare to take the entrance exam required for their particular area of graduate study in their junior year.
 The advising information sheet for each PPH program indicates which entrance exam(s) are required for each professional health field.
 The student's pre-professional health program coordinator can provide information about the entrance exam required for different areas of professional study and help the student design a plan of study at JMU to make sure the student has studied key content areas usually included on the entrance exam.

 Pre-Law at JMU is not a major, minor or concentration but a set of recommended courses and skills that will help students prepare for law school study and the Law School Aptitude Test (LSAT) required for application to law school.

 Pre-law advising, coordinated by the College of Arts and Letters, is provided by faculty in a variety of disciplines at JMU who can assist students in selecting those courses that will provide students with the intellectual challenge and skills necessary for success in law school.

-Because entrance into law school is highly competitive, students should contact a pre-law adviser early on to make sure they are selecting courses that will provide them with the best preparation.
+Because entrance into law school is highly competitive, students should contact a pre-law advisor early on to make sure they are selecting courses that will provide them with the best preparation.